stevenwhatever123/nox-engine/README.md

 - Fullscreen shaders & post processing
 - Scripting using Lua.
 - Live File Reloading for almost all the files including scripts, shaders, skybox images and can be extended further too.
-- Framebased animation and animation editing.
+- Frame-based animation and animation editing.

 ## Getting started